schluppeck/dafni/matlab-images.md

   - refresh your memory about ``matlab``
   - see how to load ``nifti`` images (pre-2017b we need a toolbox, [now support is native](https://uk.mathworks.com/help/images/ref/niftiread.html)).
 See the first exercise below.
+- make some bespoke plots with data from your `spm` sessions.

 ## Matlab, two ways...